 In a positive leverage scenario, the addition of debt causes the IRR to go up.
 This is what is expected and it is a good thing.

-In a negative leverage scenario, the addition of debt makes IRR go down, which is a bad thing.
+In a negative leverage scenario, the addition of debt decreases the IRR.
 This happens when the interest rate on the debt is higher than the cap rate on the property.
-Negative leverage means that investors are either paying too high of a valuation for the property, using too much debt, or borrowing at too high of an interest rate.
+Negative financial leverage means that investors are either paying too high a valuation for the property, using too much debt, or borrowing at too high an interest rate.

 What Real Estate Investors Need To Know About Leveraged IRR